 The Official route can also be found, as segments, on Komoot.
 Angain you need to sign up and learn how to use and share your rides, if you do not already know.
 You can find several videos on Youtube on how to use Komoot.
 Both in English and German.

 There are no official routes created in Strava.
-We might recreate the route during the first half of 2019, and post the links on this site.
-But so far, you will have to recreate it yourself.
 If you want to use the Strava app, you have to recreate the route from scratch - using the official route, on RideWithGPS, as posted on this website.